James6xie/fm-orchestrator/tests/integration/README.rst

 top-level directory of this repository.
 This can be changed to a different path by setting ``MBS_TEST_CONFIG``.

+Usually each test will trigger a new module build, and potentially wait until it completes before doing the checks.
+In order to avoid waiting for this during test development, an existing module build can be reused by specifying a ``build_id`` for the test case.

-See `tests/integration/example.test.env.yaml`_ for the list of configuration options and examples.
+See `tests/integration/example.test.env.yaml`_ for a complete list of configuration options and examples.

 Running the tests
 =================